DienissonAlmeida/EmployeesHandler/README.md

 🚀 Getting Started
 🔧 Prerequisites

 Docker
 Node.js & npm
 Angular CLI

 ⚙️ Backend Setup (.NET API)
 🐳 Run via Docker
 You can spin up the API and PostgreSQL using Docker Compose:

+**Important:**
+To run Docker Compose, you must be in the same directory where the `docker-compose.yml` file is located:

 ```bash
 docker-compose up --build